 Generally, engine RPMs should remain steady at idle, ranging from approximately 600 to 1,000.

-What causes RPMs to fluctuate while accelerating?
+What causes RPMs to fluctuate while speeding up?

 - Dirty fuel injectors